SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps

 \subsection{Problem Setup}

 We consider a dataset-agnostic unsupervised setting.
 Each observation is a fixed-length feature vector $\mathbf{x}_i \in \mathbb{R}^d$, optionally associated with a sensitive attribute $s_i$ that is \textbf{withheld} from all representation learning.
-The goal is to assess whether $s$ is encoded in the learned representation, and if so, how strongly.

-Crucially, all representation learning steps are fully unsupervised with respect to $s$.
-Sensitive attributes are used \textbf{only for post-hoc auditing} via correlation analysis.
+All representation learning steps are fully unsupervised with respect to $s$; sensitive attributes are used \textbf{only for post-hoc auditing}.